rrnyquist/ebenezer/_Scripture/ESV/58_Hebrews.md

 in burnt offerings and sin offerings you have taken no pleasure. ^1006

-Then I said, Behold, I have come to do your will, O God, as it is written of me in the scroll of the book. ^1007
+Then I said, 'Behold, I have come to do your will, O God, as it is written of me in the scroll of the book.' ^1007

-When he said above, You have neither desired nor taken pleasure in sacrifices and offerings and burnt offerings and sin offerings (these are offered according to the law ), ^1008
+When he said above, You have neither desired nor taken pleasure in sacrifices and offerings and burnt offerings and sin offerings (these are offered according to the law), ^1008

 then he added, Behold, I have come to do your will.
-He does away with the first in order to establish the second. ^1009
+He abolishes the first in order to establish the second. ^1009

 And by that will we have been sanctified through the offering of the body of Jesus Christ once for all. ^1010